-The Super Bowl is this Sunday between the Atlanta Falcons and New England Patriots.
+Super Bowl LII is this Sunday between the Philadelphia Eagles and the New England Patriots.
 As is the case every year, no stone will go unturned when examining this football match-up and predicting which team is likely to come out on top.
 The Super Bowl is not only the biggest sporting event of the year, it is also the largest media and television event – drawing more than 100 million viewers and journalists from all over the globe.
 And as we get ready for what could be a classic showdown between two very good teams, we thought we’d look at ten Super Bowl records that are so impressive they are likely never to be broken.
-(Given the success of the New England Patriots over the past 15 years, it should come as no surprise that many of these records are held by the Patriots and/or their quarterback, Tom Brady).
+(Given the success of the New England Patriots over the past 15 years, it should come as no surprise that many of these records are held by the Patriots and/or their quarterback Tom Brady).

 10. Most Consecutive Super Bowl Appearances: The Buffalo Bills